-The Best Vegan Chocolate Cake is perfection!
-Moist, rich, chocolatey, and divine!
-Paired with a vegan chocolate frosting for an absolute treat.
+The Best Vegan Chocolate Cake is pure perfection!
+Moist, rich, decadent, and only one bowl needed!
+Paired with a vegan chocolate frosting.

 This is hands down the best vegan chocolate cake that we have ever made.